saucelabs/elemental-next/frontend/docs/updated-tips/13-how-to-access-basic-auth/javascript.md

 language: javascript
 ---

-# How To Access Basic Auth
+# How to Access Basic Auth

 ## Intro